Filling in the semantics for intuitionistic conditional logic: Intuitionistic conditional logic

-One mechanism for interpreting the conditional interpretation is via a \emph{selection function}.
-In the classical setting, a selection function for a nonempty set $X$ is a function $s : X \times \fun{P}(X) \to \fun{P}(X)$, where $\fun{P}(X)$ denotes the powerset of $X$.
-The intuition is that such a function selects, given a world $x$ and a proposition $a \subseteq X$, the set of worlds relevant to $a$ at $x$.
-A formula of the form $\phi \cto \psi$ is true at $x$ if every world selected by $s$ on inputs $x$ and $V(\phi)$ (the interpretation of $\phi$) satisfies $\psi$.
-In symbols,
+One mechanism for interpreting the conditional is via a \emph{selection function}.
+In the classical setting, a selection function for a nonempty set $X$ is a function $s : X \times \power(X) \to \power(X)$, where $\power(X)$ denotes the powerset of $X$.
+The intuition is that given a world $x$ and a proposition $a \subseteq X$ such a function selects the set of worlds relevant to $a$ at $x$.
+A formula of the form $\phi \cto \psi$ is true at $x$ if every world selected by $s$ on inputs $x$ and $V(\phi)$ satisfies $\psi$.
+A selection function can also be encoded as a ternary relation $T \subseteq X \times \power(X) \times X$ (used in e.g.~\cite{UntSch14}) or as a collection of relations $\mc{R} = \{ R_a \mid a \in \mc{P}(X) \}$ (as in~\cite{Seg89}).
+The latter perspective aligns with the intuition that the conditional implication $\phi \cto \psi$ behaves as a box modality $[\phi]\psi$ indexed by its first argument.